 Three beliefs send people in the wrong direction.

 "GEO is just SEO, so my rankings carry over."
 Partly true, but it misleads.
-Ranking and citation are different selection systems.
+Ranking and citation are different selection systems, and the gap is widening: by March 2026 only 38% of Google AI Overview citations ranked in the top 10 for the same query, down from 76% in July 2025 (Ahrefs, 863,000 SERPs), and across AI assistants only about 12% of cited URLs rank in the top 10 for the original prompt, with ChatGPT, Gemini, and Copilot each hovering near 8% and Perplexity the outlier at 29%.
 High domain authority does not transfer cleanly to AI citations, so chasing more backlinks while ignoring extractability is effort spent on the wrong lever.
 For the full breakdown of the discipline, see our guide on what generative engine optimization is.

 "I need to build an llms.txt file."
-It was over-prescribed as a ranking hack, which it is not.
-As covered in Step 5, it is now a sanctioned agentic-browsing convention worth adding for AI agents, just not a substitute for the seven steps above.
+It was over-prescribed as a ranking hack, which it is not; see Step 5 for what it is actually good for, and note it is no substitute for the seven steps above.

 "If I optimize, I will get cited."
 Optimization improves your odds; it does not guarantee a citation.
-As Step 7 explains, engines cite only a fraction of eligible pages, and the set changes.
+As Step 7 explains, the citation pool is selective and shifts over time.
 Expecting a one-to-one payoff leads people to abandon a working approach too early.
 Track the trend, not a single result.

 A useful habit: label the advice you follow as TESTED (you or a credible study verified it) or CLAIMED (it sounds right but nobody has shown it works).
 Most AI-search advice circulating today is CLAIMED.
 Spend your time on the TESTED parts first.